conectado/taping-memory-blog/static/articles/4_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_4).md

 ```

-Let's add a `src/routes.rs` file that will hold an enum with all the available routes in the application.
+Add a `src/routes.rs` file that will hold an enum with all the available routes in the application:

 ```rs
 src/routes.rs